Earthquakes on May 12, 2026

 5.7mww

-On May 12, 2026 at 21:19 UTC, a magnitude 5.7 earthquake struck 275 km SW of Houma, Tonga.
+On May 12, 2026 at 21:19 UTC, a magnitude 5.7 earthquake struck 288 km SSW of Houma, Tonga.
 The USGS PAGER system assigned a green alert level for this event, signalling no significant casualties or damage expected.
 It is the largest earthquake currently listed for worldwide seismic activity on May 12, 2026.
-Maximum shaking intensity peaked at MMI 2.5 (weak).
+A small number of nearby observers (1) submitted felt reports to the USGS.
 The hypocenter lay at 154.0 km, placing this in the intermediate depth category.
-The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at -23.204°, -176.849°.
+The epicenter is at -23.350°, -176.836°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M5.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12